 - 4. Can I get a record seal?

 The Nevada offense of violating NRS 200.471(2)(b) has two components:

 - lethal weapon.1

 The Nevada crime of assault comprises either:

-So assault does not involve actual physical touching-if there is touching, it would then be the Nevada crime of battery.
-Instead, assault is like attempted battery where the suspect intentionally acts in a way that causes the "victim" reasonable apprehension of being unlawfully touched in the immediate future.
+The crime of assault does not require actual physical touching.
+If there is touching, it would then be the Nevada crime of battery.
+Instead, assault is like attempted battery where the suspect intentionally acts in a way that causes the alleged victim reasonable apprehension of being unlawfully touched in the immediate future.

-A common example of assault includes deliberately holding up your fist to someone in a way that would make the person think you're about to punch him/her.
-Even using fighting words like, "I'm gonna break your arm right now" may qualify as assault under certain circumstances.2
+A common example of assault includes deliberately holding up a fist to someone in a way that would make the person think he/she is about to be punched.
+Even using fighting words like, "I am gonna break your arm right now" may qualify as assault under certain circumstances.2

 Like it sounds, deadly weapons comprise the following kinds of devices:

 - Any instrument which is likely to cause substantial bodily harm if used in the ordinary manner contemplated by its design and construction, or

 - Any material which is capable of causing substantial bodily harm under the circumstances in which it is used or threatened to be used